thradams/cake/ownership2.md

 }
 ```

 These are implementation constraints, not flaws in the ownership model itself.
+Improvements are under active development.

 ---